 Student Health and Well-Being

-Fulfilling a key recommendation of the Task Force on Student Mental Health and Well-Being, the Vice Provost for Student Health and Well-Being position was established in August 2019 to coordinate and enhance JHU’s well-being, mental health, primary care, and disability services.
+Fulfilling a key recommendation of the Task Force on Student Mental Health and Well-Being, the Vice Provost for Student Health and Well-Being position was established in August 2019 to coordinate and enhance well-being, mental health, primary care, and disability services for Hopkins students.
 By synthesizing these resources across the university’s nine schools, this position aims to remove barriers of access for students seeking support.

 The mission of the Student Health and Well-Being staff is to build out the university’s services so they better meet the various needs of our student body, including undergraduates, graduates, and postdoctoral candidates.
 Delivering relevant programming for students of historically underserved and underrepresented minority populations is also a key priority.